theobald-software/kb.theobald-software.github.io/content/_yunio/sharepoint-purchase-requisition-with yunIO.md

 	| PRITEM | ACCTASSCAT | Updated information in related user data field |

 6. Select the table RETURN for export.
 This table contains logs and error messages.
 7. Select the export parameter NUMBER for the output.
-This parameter contains the new SAP order number that is written back to SharePoint.
+This parameter contains the new SAP purchase requisition number that is written back to SharePoint.
 8. Activate the advanced setting **Commits Transaction**.
 If this option is active, the function module “BAPI_TRANSACTION_COMMIT” is called after processing the selected Function Module / BAPI.
 BAPI_PR_CREATE require this commit function to successfully update data in the database.<br>
 ![SAPPurchaseRequisitionCreate-export](/img/contents/yunio/SAPPurchaseRequisitionCreate-export.png){:class="img-responsive"}